 Designers: Jeff and Carla Horger

 Players: 3-11, best with 6

 Playing time: 90 minutes

 This is Thunder Alley, adapted for Grand Prix racing.
 The rules are similar, but there are some changes.

-Scoring is another aspect that is changed – you can now also play for individual result with the usual team scoring also present.
-Movement is similar to Thunder Alley, with four movement cards: Line, Pursuit, Lead and Solo.
+Scoring is another aspect that is changed – you can now also play for individual results with the usual team scoring also present.
+Movement is similar to Thunder Alley, with four movement cards: Line, Pursuit, Lead, and Solo.

-Main difference are the tracks.
+The main difference is the tracks.
 Forget open ovals, tight track with limited passing opportunities require finesse and skill to make it to the front.
-While the types of cards are similar, events and abilities are altered to give you more of a Formula One feel: less yellow flags and frequent pitting with three different tire compounds require a more “European” approach to racing, just like the real series.
+While the types of cards are similar, events and abilities are altered to give you more of a Formula One feel: fewer yellow flags and frequent pitting with three different tire compounds require a more “European” approach to racing, just like the real series.

 - Very accurate Formula One rules

 - Twistier tracks allow for much more interaction.

 - Can be combined with tracks from Thunder Alley (and vice-versa).